MX-Goliath/ArchLive_Builder/README.md

 If you have any questions or suggestions for improving the project, you can create an issue in the repository or contact me via email.

+## Version history
+### V0.2

+**Added:**
+- Clean-up of previous builds
+- Automatic copying of all files
+- Option to select locales
+- ISO file is now automatically moved to the releases folder

+The user is now prompted before creating the image.
+Added locales file